Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 “...Maybe more than I deserve.”

 “Nah.
 You’re pretty lovable.”
 Jooyun grinned at him, then gestured toward the smoke rising from the village below.
 “The Given-Man cycle shakes things up every few years, and that’s not a bad thing at all.
-It’s *great* for genetic fitness---making your people strong---but with steel and all the rest, you’re moving into a world where some things need to *survive* regular shaking-up.
+It’s *great* for genetic fitness - making your people strong - but with steel and all the rest, you’re moving into a world where some things need to *survive* regular shaking-up.
 You said it yourself, your apprentices need you here.”

 “And I have a chance Yan didn’t.
 I can come back to this village, be their Given-Man, but still be their *Vemik* too.”